AaltoSciComp/scicomp-docs/training/scip/kickstart-2022-summer.rst

 Preparation
 -----------

 Each year the first day has varying topics presented.
-We don't repeat these every year, but we strongly recommend that you watch these videos yourself as preparation:
+We don't repeat these every year, but we strongly recommend that you watch some of these videos yourself as preparation:

 * `Basic Linux shell and scripting
   <https://www.youtube.com/watch?v=ESXLbtaxpdI&list=PLZLVmS9rf3nN_tMPgqoUQac9bTjZw8JYc&index=3>`__